motib/concurrent-distributed/README.md

 There are three types of files: h-files are include files, pml-files are Promela language files and prp-files contain LTL expressions for proving programs.

+There is a separate directory for versions of the programs that can be processed by my [Erigone model checker](https://github.com/motib/erigone).

 h-files         Contents

     critical        Critical section declarations (read comments on how to use)